darshil44/open-source-contribution/readme.md

 4. **Discover Opportunities:** Begin by immersing yourself in the repository.
 Take a journey through its contents to understand its structure and potential areas for improvement or contribution.

+   #### What is Opensource?
+   Overview :  Open source is a term that originally referred to open source software (OSS).
+Open source software is code that is designed to be publicly accessible—anyone can see, modify, and distribute the code as they see fit.

 #### Guidelines

 # koi BKL 🤡 hi hoga jo yha contribute nhi Krega . 🤑